Hilson-Alex/Butterfly/README.md

 All flags are optional.
 The valid flags are listed bellow.

-- -help: prints the usage and all valid flags
+- *-help*: prints the usage and all valid flags
-- -lexerVerbose: Prints the parsed tokens while compiling.
+- *-lexerVerbose*: Prints the parsed tokens while compiling.
 Used on debugging
-- -listTokens: list all valid tokens.
+- *-listTokens*: list all valid tokens.
 You also can read them [here](./out/resources/doc/Tokens.md).
   This is useful to understand the parser errors.
-- -out: (DRAFT) especify the path where the executable will be generated.
+- *-out*: (DRAFT) especify the path where the executable will be generated.

 ### Cloning and Building